-We’ll discuss ways to address these differences, but if you’d like to see more speciﬁc comparisons of vehicle costs in different parts of the country, read Four Steps to a Reasonable 2020 Mileage Rate.
+We’ll discuss ways to address these differences, but if you’d like to see more speciﬁc comparisons of vehicle costs in different parts of the country, read 4 Steps to a Reasonable 2024 Mileage Rate.

 Before making any adjustments to your rate, you need to figure out whether your mileage reimbursement should be taxed and whether it's actually the best policy for your organization.

-As you consider changes to your mileage rate or switching to another reimbursement model, it’s important to know what the IRS considers taxable (a.k.a. non-accountable) vs. non-taxable (a.k.a. accountable).
+As you consider changes to your mileage rate or switching to another reimbursement model, it’s important to know what IRS guidelines consider taxable (a.k.a. non-accountable) vs. non-taxable (a.k.a. accountable).

 The primary distinction lies between reimbursement and compensation.
 If the employer can demonstrate that all payments distributed to offset vehicle expenses were matched to business use of the vehicle, then those payments are considered reimbursements.
 If the employer cannot demonstrate business use, the payments are considered compensation and therefore taxable.

 Generally speaking, any mileage reimbursement up to the IRS business rate is exempt from taxation, whereas a standard monthly car allowance is taxable compensation.